Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample1-basic-operations/sample1-basic-operations.md

 # Creating, getting, updating, and deleting secrets

-This sample demonstrates how to create, get, update, and delete and purge a secret in Azure Key Vault.
+This sample demonstrates how to create, get, update, and delete and purge a secret in Azure KeyVault.
-To get started, you'll need a URI to an Azure Key Vault.
+To get started, you'll need a URI to an Azure KeyVault.

 ## Creating a SecretClient

-To create a new `SecretClient` to create, get, update, or delete secrets, you need the endpoint to an Azure Key Vault and credentials.
+To create a new `SecretClient` to create, get, update, or delete secrets, you need the endpoint to an Azure KeyVault and credentials.

-Key Vault Secrets client for C++ currently supports the `ClientSecretCredential` for authenticating.
+KeyVault Secrets client for C++ currently supports the `ClientSecretCredential` for authenticating.

 In the sample below, you can create a credential by setting the Tenant ID, Client ID and Client Secret as environment variables.